rokketranger/startup/README.md

 3/29/23 rokketranger:
 html is pretty wild!
 It's also really cool.
 Updated it to have a rick roll, but at the same time, I have learned so much about how websites are created.
 Lot of respect for web devs

+4/1/23 rokketranger:
+implementing https: was a bit simpler than I thought.
+Although caddy is probably a lot more complex under the hood- but it's really cool that security is handled through certs.